-Fate by Carolyn Wells is a love poem that emphasises the idea of true love, something that transcends distance, time, or language – but could also be a mockery of romantic tropes.
+‘Fate’ by Carolyn Wells is a love poem that emphasizes the idea of true love, something that transcends distance, time, or language – but could also be a mockery of romantic tropes.

-Fate by Carolyn Wells explores two people born on different sides of the world.
-Although they grow up in different places, speak different language, use different money and have different cultures, Wells suggests that they are perfect for each other.
-The idea of fate, with it being fate that they will one day meet, is an iconic trope of love poetry – with the idea of star crossed lovers being famous from all avenues of literature.
+‘Fate’ by Carolyn Wells explores two people born on different sides of the world.
+Although they grow up in different places, speak different languages, use different money, and have different cultures, Wells suggests that they are perfect for each other.
+The idea of fate, with it being fate that they will one day meet, is an iconic trope of love poetry – with the idea of star-crossed lovers being famous from all avenues of literature.
 The poem could be understood as somewhat critical, or mocking, this trope, with the final line of the poem perhaps moving towards tropes of Hollywood in order to suggest that fated love is only something from movies.

-Wells writes Fate in 14 lines, with the amount of lines clearly being a reference to the sonnet form.
+Wells writes ‘Fate’ in 14 lines, with the number of lines clearly being a reference to the sonnet form.
 The sonnet form is perhaps the most iconic poetic form that is associated with love, poets writing love sonnets to their loves throughout history.
-In using this amount of lines, Wells directly engages with this historic tradition of poem, emphasising the beauty of love through this connection.
+In using this amount of lines, Wells directly engages with this historic tradition of poem, emphasizing the beauty of love through this connection.
 Yet, the rhyme scheme does not match that of a sonnet, this perhaps being an insinuation on Wells’ part that this form of love is unrealistic.

 Alongside using the structure of her poem to both connect with the theme of love, and simultaneously detract from the realism of the relationship depicted, Wells also uses alliteration.
 This alliteration, particularly within the first line stresses the distance between the lovers, the cycling aural quality of the language creating an elongated sound which reflects the ‘wide apart’ between the lovers.

-Another technique that Wells uses in constructing Fate is the manipulation of pronoun.
+Another technique that Wells uses in constructing ‘Fate’ is the manipulation of pronouns.
 Wells binds the lovers together by placing them under a singular umbrella pronoun of ‘they’, connecting the two individuals into one ‘couple’.
-The selection of pronoun insinuates the close connection between the lovers, and furthers the concept of Fate explored within the poem.
+The selection of pronoun insinuates the close connection between the lovers, and furthers the concept of ‘Fate’ explored within the poem.